Blog

 Some examples of data masking include:

 • Scrambling the data (although this isn’t as secure).
-For instance, you could scramble the digits of a National Insurance or Social Security Number
+For instance, you could scramble the digits of a National Insurance or Social Security Number, from 3781765 to 8563177.

 What are the different types of data masking?